Microscopic theory for electron-phonon coupling in twisted bilayer graphene

 There are two branches below 10~meV.
 The higher-frequency branch vanishes near a twist angle of $1.55^\circ$, while another lower-frequency branch emerges around 1.6$^\circ$.
 These two phonon branches have the same real-space displacements (see e.g., the first panel in Fig.~\ref{fig:g_vs_theta}(c)-(e)).
 In particular, their out-of-plane components maintain the same sign across all real-space positions, a characteristic we associate with the layer breathing (LB) mode.
 The reappearance of the LB mode at lower frequency near 1.6$^\circ$ resembles features observed in Raman spectroscopy measurements of twisted bilayer MoS$_2$~\cite{quan2021phonon}.

 A pronounced peak in $g$ near 10~meV is universal across all twist angles.
 This behavior is consistent with the twist-angle-independent density of states (Fig.~\ref{fig:structure}(j)) and the strong modulation of the moir\'e potential associated with these modes (Fig.~\ref{fig:metric}).
+These 10~meV phonons are the result of the folding of the untwisted bilayer graphene layer breathing (ZO) mode.
 This 10~meV peak contains three branches, which we collectively refer to as layer shearing (LS) modes.
 The first two modes, LS1 and LS2, have similar in-plane displacement patterns and similar energies.
 We refer to the slightly lower-frequency branch as LS1 and the slightly higher-frequency branch as LS2.
 Unlike the LB mode, both the in-plane and out-of-plane components of LS1 and LS2 have strong twist angle dependence.
 The sign of the out-of-plane components varies in real space, resulting in the buckling of the two graphene sheets (Fig.~\ref{fig:g_vs_theta}(c)-(e)).
 The lower-frequency LS1 disappears when $\theta \gtrsim 1.65^\circ$, while LS2 persists across all twist angles.